my-dev-post/hack-React-DoctorzBook/README.md

 # DoctorzBook with Pangea Integration

 I was trying the DoctorzBook app recently.
 I came to know about Pangea and decided to add some Pangea services into this booking app.
 There are two parts in the app: the server and client.
+Before running the server and client, copy the .env.example file to .env and setup the ENV values of the .env respectively.

 # Running the server